heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 when something important happens through the use of GitHub Teams and GitHub Discussions.

-In short, by the end of this chapter, you will be able to:
+In short, by the end of this course, you will be able to:

 - Understand how to use Git, GitHub and Markdown.
 - Create and manage repositories on GitHub.